Oksana Kononets

-Oksana Kononets is the first quadriplegic Ukrainian model, entrepreneur, and public figure.
+Oksana Kononets (Оксана Кононець; born 1 September 1992) is the first quadriplegic Ukrainian model, entrepreneur, and public figure.
 Kononets is best known for winning the Beauty No Limits contest in 2016, as well as receiving the title of "Miss Elegance".
-She then won the title of "Miss Individuality“ in the first world beauty contest for women in wheelchairs, Miss Wheelchair World 2017.
-She is also the founder and director of the Charity Foundation 'Neskoreni' in the Ukraine.
+She then won the title of "Miss Individuality" in the first world beauty contest for women in wheelchairs, Miss Wheelchair World 2017.
+She is also the founder and director of the Charity Foundation 'Neskoreni' in Ukraine.
 Following that, she was named one of Ukraine's top 100 woman by the Ukrainian People magazine.
 Most recently, she has been named as a laureate in the Ukrainian "Women of the Third Millennium" Award.

 Childhood

 Oksana Kononets was born in Kyiv, Ukraine, to the family of a serviceman.
 She lived in Chortkiv, where her father's air regiment was located until 11 years old.
 Kononets was an active child who was fond of playing the violin and piano and was also highly proficient in gymnastics and aerobics.

 In 2003, Kononets returned to live in Kyiv, following the demobilization of her father.
 In Kyiv, Kononets was keen on sports, and took part in many competitions.
 In high school, she began to pursue her passion as a make-up artist.
 After high school, she attended university at the National Pedagogical Dragomanov University.